The Digital Double-Edged Sword: Ad Blocking

 In Marchese’s view, that hurts users and advertisers alike.
 The proliferation of annoying sponsor messages drives down ad prices.
 Sites try to make up for the low rate with volume and pages with wall-to-wall ads, which lead to fewer reader impressions.
 At the same time, fraud is rampant.
 In 2015, AppNexus found that over half its inventory’s activity was fraudulent, with clicks and impressions coming from bots and other nonhuman or otherwise invalid traffic.

 Google is aggressively attacking ad fraud, employing more than 100 programmers in a secretive anti-fraud division.
 While major ad platforms spend valuable resources fighting fraud, ad blockers profit enormously.
-Major online publishers, including Google, pay millions for placement on Adblock Plus' white list of “acceptable” advertisements.
+Major online publishers, including Google, pay millions for placement on Adblock Plus' allow list of “acceptable” advertisements.

 Universal adoption of ad blockers may not be the vehicle through which a reset of the system occurs, but Marchese is convinced a reset is urgently needed.
 He argues for fewer ads on pages overall, which would bring more attention to the remaining commercial messages and allow advertising firms to charge higher rates.